-Shortly after completing my Mindful Grounding Activity Card deck, I had an idea for an emotion card deck, each card containing an evocative abstract image, for use as a tool in helping visual-thinkers and less-verbal kids and adults identify and communicate emotions.
+Shortly after completing my Mindful Grounding Activity Card deck, I had an idea for a deck of visual emotion cards, each card containing an evocative abstract image for use as a tool in helping visual-thinkers and less-verbal kids and adults identify and communicate emotions.
 Although I’ve dabbled in abstract alcohol ink art, I knew this project wasn’t one I could complete with the complexity and depth it deserved.
 Instead, I passed the concept along to a brilliant artist and therapist named Kate Creech, who ran with it.

 Kate is a professionally trained artist and fellow therapist here in Seattle who creates a mix of psych-inspired comics and moody abstract pieces on Patreon and Instagram.
-After a season of creating the 46 intricate cards + 2 title and instructions cards, and a few rounds of test prints, I’m thrilled to help her announce the release of this project, now named The Resonance Deck.
+After a season of creating the 46 intricately illustrated emotion cards + 2 title and instructions cards, and a few rounds of test prints, I’m thrilled to help her announce the release of this project, now named The Resonance Deck.

 …or keep reading for Kate’s description of this project and how it can be used

 Here’s what Kate has to say about her Abstract Emotion Card Deck: